STAT-JET-ASU/STT1810BasicStatistics/README.md

 ### **Textbook-Related Materials**

-These slides are intended to accompany the textbook.
-This content does not replace reading the textbook section.
-It is for class presentation and reference.
+These slides are intended to accompany the textbook listed above. *This content does not replace reading the assigned textbook sections.* The slides are for class presentation and review/reference.

 **Preliminaries**